zaphodikus/portfolio/README.md

 ## Arm July 2018 - June 2019
 - Joined the arm IOT system division to help design and implement system tests.
 - This is an embedded testing role using Jenkins, Github, some amazon Cloud integration.
+- Tests run on-target in a distributed system.
 - Python and C/C++, git.
 This is an open source project https://github.com/ARMmbed/mbed-os.

 ## DisplayLink Jan 2018 - June 2018